 Average Weather in Astana Kazakhstan

-In Astana, the temperature typically varies from -5°F to 79°F over the course of the year, and is rarely below -24°F or above 91°F.
+In Astana, the summers are long, comfortable, and partly cloudy; the winters are long, frigid, windy, and overcast; and it is dry year round.
+Over the course of the year, the temperature typically varies from -5°F to 79°F and is rarely below -24°F or above 91°F.

 The warm season lasts for 4.0 months, from May 13 to September 14, with an average daily high temperature above 65°F. The hottest day of the year is July 2, with an average high of 79°F and low of 57°F.